checkout-registry v0.1

 What counts as a pass

-Each executable claim becomes one binary, observable test.
-One clean success marks it verified — the capability exists.
-Measuring how reliably it works across many runs is the benchmark, a separate effort.
+Each executable claim becomes a single pass/fail test.
+One successful run marks it verified.
+Measuring reliability across many runs is the benchmark, a separate effort.

 What we publish as evidence

-Every verified or failed result ships with enough to reproduce it:
+Every verified or failed result includes enough to reproduce it:

 All testing uses a dedicated synthetic buyer and the provider’s test payment instruments, so evidence can be published without exposing anyone’s data.